v154c1/pyEET/README.md

   - If fik is None, the EET servers returned an error, you can query it using keys 'kod' and 'message'
   - If fik is not None, then it contains FIK returned from the servers

-The code above sen the payments to the EET Playgroud by default.
+The code above sends the payments to the EET Playgroud by default.
 To use different servers (production), use `eet_url` parameter in EET constructor.